MESH-Research/knowledge-commons-works/README.md

 6. View the application
    - The Knowledge Commons Works app is now running at `https://kcworks.localtest.me`
    - The REST API is running at `https://kcworks.localtest.me/api`
-   - pgAdmin is running at `https://pgadmin.localtest.me`
    - OpenSearch Dashboards is running at `https://opensearch.localtest.me`
+   - PGAdmin is running at `https://pgadmin.localtest.me`
+   - Traefik's Dashboard is running at `https://traefik.localtest.me`

 Further optional steps to allow local debugging or development of the python packages in the Invenio framework and the custom packages created for Knowledge Commons Works: